Why Buyers Should Speak to a Builder Before Exchange

 the project moves faster once consent is in place

-It is a calm, practical way to reduce uncertainty at the point where decisions matter most.
+It is a practical way to reduce uncertainty at the point where decisions matter most.

 A Sensible Conversation, Not a Commitment